 Location

-It’s important not just to be familiar with overall trends, but also with local needs and unique environmental factors.
+Even as you stay up to speed with overall trends, it is crucial to familiarize yourself with local needs and unique environmental factors.
 For example, a coastal town prone to flooding increases the overall investment risk.
-Additionally, not every property type is a good fit for every location.
-A strip mall, for example, is a much stronger investment when it’s easily accessible and close to residential areas, rather than in a remote spot.
+In addition, not every kind of property would perform well in every location.
+A strip mall, for example, is a much better investment if it’s in a good location and near residential communities, rather than in a remote place.

 Financial Metrics

-Be sure to carefully evaluate the property’s performance.
+Carefully evaluate the property’s performance.
 Check key metrics like capitalization (cap) rate, cash-on-cash return, and net operating income (NOI).
-These metrics will help you determine if the property is a core, core plus, or a riskier investment.
+These metrics will help you determine if the property is a core, core plus, or riskier investment.

 Keep Track of Your Growing Portfolio with STRATAFOLIO